The Best Tech And Gaming Bargains To Check Out During Click Frenzy Mayhem

-The massive sale vent, Click Frenzy Mayhem, is set to officially start this evening and will be kicking around for the next 53 hours, during which there will be over 1,000 deals available.
+The massive sale vent, Click Frenzy Mayhem, has officially launched and will be kicking around for the next 53 hours, during which there will be over 1,000 deals available.
 With the sheer amount of offers available, you’re bound to find a nice deal going for something you either want or need.
 Whether you want to spoil yourself with a new gaming laptop or replace your old TV, here’s everything you need to know about this three-day shopping extravaganza.

-A few retailers and brands have already sent their Click Frenzy sales live, but we’ll be updating this list as more deals become available.

 This article has been updated since its original publication.